 Shuji & Evelyn Maruko – A Father Daughter Collaboration

 My father drives me, car unseen, through lush meadows and evergreen.
 Curve after curve, the road climbs higher, through the trees, past lakes and streams.
-Clouds gather to fill the sky with sunset light.
-I wish to watch, but there is no shoulder for us to rest.
-In the middle of the road we stop as pink and amber clouds glow a perfect rose.
-Glancing back, feeling unsafe, we journey on.
-Light fades, the murmur of teen voices rise in the night, faint shadows in the darkness.
-Purple flowers bow and glow, road climbs, to a small village in the mountains, we go.
+Pink and amber clouds gather to fill the sky.
+Sunset lights a perfect rose.
+Glancing back, there is no shoulder for us to rest, we journey on.
+As light fades, the murmur of teen voices rise in the darkness, their faint shadows fill the night.
+Purple flowers bow and glow along the road to guide us to a small village in the mountains, we go.